OAbouHajar/projectEIH/eih-front-end-webapp/README.md

 What is EIH?
 -------------
-Emergency Info Hub ([EIH](https://eih.pythonanywhere.com/)),is a fourth year student project, has been designed to be a central website helps the emergency services to prepare for, respond to & recover from disaster, by providing all needed data for the targeted building (E.g. Number of people, area size and emergency exits).
+Emergency Info Hub (EIH), Is a central website helps the emergency services to prepare for, respond to & recover from disaster, by providing all needed data for the targeted building (E.g. Number of people, area size and emergency exits).

-The main objective of this project is giving the number of trapped people under rubbles or inside a building, by tracking their number using a simple movement sensor fitted on the main gate and face detection technology, and save this number to the cloud to be used when a disaster happens.
+The main objective of this project is giving the number of trapped people under rubbles or inside a building, by tracking their number using a simple movement sensor fitted on the main gate and face detection technology, and save this number to the cloud to be used when a disaster happens

 See [the documentation](http://glasnost.itcarlow.ie/~softeng4/C00220135/index.html#t3) for more detailes.